 Let’s use Chrome’s Scroll to Text Fragment feature to create a direct link to Technastic’s Contact Us.
 So the link turns out to be www.technastic.com/#:~:text=Contact%20Us.
 Or suppose you wish to highlight the word Windows Technical Preview from the Microsoft Windows 10 Wikipedia page.
 The resulting link, in that case, will be https://en.wikipedia.org/wiki/Windows_10#:~:text=Windows%20Technical%20Preview

-This will come in handy in those websites that have adopted the infinite scrolling technique.
+This will come in handy for websites that have adopted the infinite scrolling technique.
 It becomes difficult to reach the footer section and access sections like About Us.
-But now, that could easily be done by creating a direct link to that word.
+However, that could be done by creating a direct link to that word.

 So that was all about Chrome’s new Scroll to Text Fragment feature.
-Do let us know your opinions on this feature in the comments section below.
+Let us know your opinions on this feature in the comments section below.

 Read next: How to Assign Keyboard Shortcuts to Chrome Extensions